CRAG666/code_runner.nvim/README.md

 -  `command`: Command to run the project.It is possible to use variables exactly the same as we would in `CRFiletype`

 warning! : Avoid using all the parameters at the same time.
 The correct way to use them is shown in the example and described below

+# Tip
+For unknown reasons, leaving a comma in the trailing element in any json file causes an error when loading into lua, so you have to remove the trailing comma in the last item.

 # Important!
 If you have any ideas to improve this project, do not hesitate to make a request, if problems arise, try to solve them and publish them.
 Don't be so picky I did this in one afternoon